WWXD/WorldWeb-XD/README.md

 (no particular order there)

- * finish implementing templates
+ * Subtitles
- * improve the permission editing interfaces
- * port the 'show/hide sidebar' feature from Kuribo64? or just nuke the sidebar? more leaning towards the latter.
- * merge/split threads a la phpBB (albeit without the shitty interface)
- * support multiple password hashing methods? (for importing from other board softwares, or for those who feel SHA256 with per-user salt isn't enough) (kinda addressed via login plugins)
- * more TODO at Kuribo64 and RVLution

- * low priority: change/remove file headers? most of the original files still say 'AcmlmBoard XD'
- * besides it'd be an opportunity to add a license like the GPL
+ * Multiple board listing
+ * A Better post toolbar

 -------------------------------------------------------------------------------

-Blargboard is provided as-is, with no guarantee that it'll be useful or even work.
+Blargboard XD is provided as-is, with no guarantee that it'll be useful or even work.
 I'm not responsible if it explodes in your face.
 Use that thing at your own risk.

 Oh well, it should work rather well.
-See Kuribo64.
+See 3DS Hacks.
 But uh, we never know.

 -------------------------------------------------------------------------------